hacky1610/zotmarketweb/README.md

-Privacy Policy
+# ZotMarket Privacy Policy

-This Privacy Policy describes how ZotMarket (“we”, “our”, or “us”) collects, uses, and protects your information when you use our mobile application.
+This Privacy Policy describes how ZotMarket collects, uses, and protects your information.

+---

-1. Information We Collect
+## 1. Information We Collect

 We may collect the following information:

-Account information (e.g., email address) User-generated content (e.g., listings, messages) Device information (e.g., device type, OS)
+- Email address
+- User-generated content (listings, messages)
-Usage data (e.g., app interactions)
+- Usage data
-Location data (if enabled by the user)
+- Device information

+---

-2. How We Use Information
+## 2. How We Use Information

 We use collected information to:

-Provide and improve the app
+- Provide and improve the app
-Enable communication between users
+- Enable communication between users
-Personalize user experience
+- Personalize user experience
-Ensure security and prevent fraud
+- Ensure security and prevent fraud

+---

-3. Data Sharing
+## 3. Data Sharing

 We do not sell your personal data.

 We may share data with:

-Service providers (e.g., hosting, analytics)
+- Service providers (e.g., hosting, analytics)
-Legal authorities if required by law
+- Legal authorities if required by law
-4. Data Storage and Security

-We take reasonable measures to protect your data.
-However, no system is 100% secure.

-5. Your Rights

-You may:

-Request access to your data
-Request deletion of your account and data
-6. Children’s Privacy

-ZotMarket is not intended for children under 13.
-We do not knowingly collect data from children.

-7. Changes

-We may update this policy from time to time.
+---

+## 4. Account Deletion

+If you would like to delete your ZotMarket account and all associated data, please contact us using the email below:

+**Email:** hacky1610@gmail.com

+Please include your account email address and a request to delete your account.
+We will process your request within 7 days.
+All personal data, including your listings and messages, will be permanently deleted.

+---

-8. Contact
+## 5. Contact

-If you have any questions, contact us at: your@email.com
+If you have any questions or concerns, contact us at:

+**Email:** hacky1610@gmail.com

+---

+*Last updated: March 2026*